fractal6/fractal6.go/docs/integration-tests.md

 ### Adding New Tests

 1. Add test functions to existing `integration_*_test.go` files (or create new ones with `//go:build integration`)
-2. If new seed data is needed, update `cmd/testsetup/main.go`
+2. If new seed data is needed, edit `cmd/testsetup/seed.nq` (or `seed.go` if Go-side substitution is required)
 3. Mutation tests should restore original values to avoid interfering with other tests

 ## Pitfalls & Lessons Learned